 Pomeranz, Dina, Cristobal Marshall, and Pamela Castellon.
 "Randomized Tax Enforcement Messages: A Policy Tool for Improving Audit Strategies."
 Tax Administration Review

-Do Savings Constraints Lead to Indebtedness?
-Experimental Evidence from Access to Formal Savings Accounts in Chile
+Saving More to Borrow Less: Experimental Evidence from Access to Formal Savings Accounts in Chile

 Poverty is often characterized not only by low and unstable income, but also by heavy debt burdens.
-We find that the inability to save contributes to this indebtedness.
-Access to free savings accounts substantially decreases participants' propensity to use short-term credit.
+We find that reducing barriers to saving through access to free savings accounts decreases participants' short-term debt by about 20%.
 In addition, participants who experience an economic shock have less need to reduce consumption, and subjective well-being improves significantly.
-Precautionary savings and credit therefore act as substitutes in providing self-insurance, and participants prefer saving more when given the choice.
-Take-up patterns suggest that requests by others for participants to share their resources are a key obstacle to saving.
+Precautionary savings and credit therefore act as substitutes in providing self-insurance, and participants prefer borrowing less when a free formal savings account is available.
+Take-up patterns suggest that requests by others for participants to share their resources may be a key obstacle to saving.

 Borrowing and Debt;